jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 There are also fundamental issues.
 For instance, speed of light; low-latency services can fundamentally only be provided through globally distributed data centers.
-These are often provided built by large organisations, although collaborative and data center or cloud computing service approaches also exist.
+These are often provided built by large organizations, although collaborative and data center or cloud computing service approaches also exist.

 A similar issue has arisen in recent years around large-scale denial-of-service